historic photo of Percy Grainger conducting

 26–28 March, 2026

-The overview of the Symposium can be seen via the tabs below, and a detailed schedule will be published in December.
+The overview of the Symposium can be seen via the tabs below.
 Paper abstracts and biographies of presenters can be accessed via the button below.

 Abstracts and Biographies